berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 of Drawable, are associated with a Visual.[1]
 The X protocol allows for a single VisualID to be instantiated at multiple depths.
 The GLX bindings allow only one depth for an OpenGL renderer for any given VisualID.
-In GLX the de nition of Visual has been extended to include the types, quantities and sizes of the ancillary bu ers (depth, accumu- lation, auxiliary, and stencil).
-Double bu ering capability is also xed by the Visual.[2]
-The ancillary bu ers have no meaning within the core X environment.
+In GLX the definition of Visual has been extended to include the types, quantities and sizes of the ancillary buffers (depth, accumu- lation, auxiliary, and stencil).
+Double buffering capability is also xed by the Visual.[2]
+The ancillary buffers have no meaning within the core X environment.
 The set of extended Visuals is xed at server startup time.
 One result is that a server can export multiple Visuals that di er only in the extended attributes.